Exploration

 Overview

-This documents aims at improving the reader abilities to navigate through Clickhouse using SQL and explore the available tables and their structure.
+This document aims to enhance the reader's ability to navigate through Clickhouse using SQL and explore the available tables and their structures.

-In order to get a list of all tables that are available execute
+To get a list of all available tables, execute the following query:

 1